jbernalvallejo/amazon-quicksight-workshop/3-quicksight/11-sharing-dashboard.md

 # Creating and sharing a dashboard

 A dashboard is a read-only snapshot of an analysis that you can share with other Amazon QuickSight users for reporting purposes.
-In a dashboard, other users can still play with visuals and data but that will not modify dataset.
+In a dashboard, other users can still play with visuals and data but the underlying dataset is not modified.

-You can share an analysis with one or more other users with whom you want to collaborate on creating visuals.
-Analysis provide other uses to write and modify data set.
+You can share an analysis with one or more users with whom you want to collaborate on creating visuals.
+Analysis allows other users the ability to write and modify the data set.

 Let’s create a user and share our new dashboard.